About the conference

 Alparslan Bayraktar, Deputy Minister of Energy and Natural Resources, Republic of Turkey

-The United Nations Development Program’s Human Development Report 2020 highlighted the need to innovate and implement the transition to a circular economy to achieve Sustainable Development Goals.
-Circular economy strategies aim to reduce overconsumption, design-out waste, and restore and regenerate ecosystems and natural capital.
-With these ideals, the global community strives to achieve net-zero carbon neutrality to achieve the goals of the Paris Agreement.
-The key strategies behind circular transition are rethinking present economic models to close the resource cycles on the smallest scale possible, extend the lifespan of materials in use, and design waste and pollution out of the system.
-These require fundamental changes in production and consumption systems and advances in technology.
-Circular economy and financing models also bring monetary and reputational benefits, make circular businesses safer from linear risks, and represent secure investments.
+The United Nations Development Program’s Human Development Report 2020 highlighted the need to innovate and implement the transition to a circular economy to achieve the UN’s Sustainable Development Goals.
+Circular economy strategies aim to reduce overconsumption, design out waste, restore and regenerate ecosystems and natural capital, and require fundamental changes in production and consumption systems and advances in technology.
+Many of these strategies are already on the horizon, creating a significant opportunity for a circular carbon economy to reach carbon neutrality.

 1:00 p.m.
 EBRD Panel 1: Clean Energy Outlook for Central Asia and the Caucasus

-Clean Energy Outlook looks hopeful for the future of Turkey and nearby countries in Central Asia and the Caucasus, as they are becoming more aware of the necessity and benefits of the transition to clean energy.
-By increasing the usage of renewable energy, governments can meet climate goals, enhance energy security, and reduce cost of electricity to end consumers.
-This can be done by developing a long-term strategy for renewable energy scale-up, establishing clear targets and signal for investors, creating an enabling regulatory environment, and accelerating the adoption of emerging technology.
-However, there are challenges that should be solved for an easier transition to a clean energy system – from building awareness and overcoming the dominance of hydrocarbons, to strengthening the grid capacity to absorb intermittent renewables, to tackling the growing supply costs increases and disruptions in manufacturing supply chains, to mobilizing various sources of capital.
-The panel is a forum for regional actors to share their experiences, plans and ambitions.
+The Clean Energy Outlook looks bright for Turkey and nearby countries in Central Asia and the Caucasus, as they become more aware of the necessity and benefits of the transition to clean energy.
+By increasing the usage of renewable energy, governments can meet climate goals, enhance energy security, and reduce the cost of electricity to consumers.
+This can be done by developing a long-term strategy for scaling up renewable energy, establishing clear targets and signals for investors, creating an enabling regulatory environment, and accelerating the adoption of emerging technology.
+However, there are challenges that should be addressed to ease the transition to a clean energy system—these include the need to raise public awareness, overcome the dominance of hydrocarbons, strengthen grid capacity to absorb intermittent renewables, tackle growing supply costs and disruptions in supply chains, and mobilize sources of capital.

 Romeo Mikautadze, Deputy Minister of Economy and Sustainable Development, Georgia